stellaKK/mobileInfo/README.md

 ## Notes

+1. This app runs on local PC / other devices as develop mode.

-Since I only use fonoapi which returns object (only contain text infomation), I add a style of "fake image" for each device.
+2.Since I only use fonoapi which returns object (only contain text infomation), I add a style of "fake image" for each device.